Mparaiso/playground/sprints.md

 -[X] Traceur supports linting
 -[X] editor content can be folded
 -[X] a user can share the url of a gist

+Sprint 5:
+-[X] A search form allow users to query gists by description or content

+Sprint6:
+-[ ] Editor input can be stacked at viewed at once,like codepen.io
 -[ ] figure out how to test keypress

-Sprint 5:
--[ ] A search form allow users to query gists by description or content -[ ] Editor input can be stacked at viewed at once,like codepen.io